4crash/gracall-test/README.md

 - git CLI

 ## Build from Docker
- - Use included docker file and build docker image
+ - Use included docker file and build image.

 ## Install steps for Win OS
 - Create folder and open it